lsst-sitcom/sitcomtn-037/index.rst

 - ~4 cores per CCD are required to perform the data processing
-- Using the full 189 CCDs also requires 756 cores which is nearly the entire Antu cluster (784 cores)
+- Using the full 189 CCDs also requires 756 cores which is nearly the entire Antu capability (784 cores)
 - To support required data Input/Output (I/O), a cluster would ideally have a small number of cores per node, then spread the data out across multiple disks.
   Antu has a high core-to-node ratio, and is therefore likely unable to run Rapid Analysis for the entire array at a ~30s cadence.